Real Estate in Germany

 We asked foreigners in Germany what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Germany by using online real estate portals, such as ImmobilienScout24, to browse listings of available properties.
 They can also contact local real estate agents to help them find a suitable home.
 Additionally, expats can search for rental properties on websites such as WG-Gesucht.de, which specializes in shared accommodation.
-Finally, expats can also look for homes in newspapers and magazines, or by attending open house viewings," said one in Germany.
+Finally, expats can also look for homes in newspapers and magazines, or by attending open house viewings," explained one person living in Germany.

 About the Author